 And on that note, when you do go to events try and meet the PR people organising it or the hosts and introduce yourself.
 Personal relationships go a long way to having longevity in your career.

-Now I bet you’re asking, ‘But where do I find out about these events?’
+Now, I bet you’re asking, ‘But where do I find out about these events?’
 Well, this is where your social media nous and use of Dr. Google come in.
 You should already be following a host of people on social media channels already connected to the industry (see point three) but a simple Google search can throw up plenty of results.
 I searched for ‘Fashion events Melbourne’ and got an entire page of excellent things to do from fashion week to talks about sustainable fashion.
-I also tried ‘Fashion events San Francisco’ and got the same result, so where ever you are in the world, just apply this knowledge locally.
+I also tried ‘Fashion events San Francisco’ and got the same result, so wherever you are in the world, just apply this knowledge locally.

 3. Connect on Social Media

 I’m amazed the fashion industry didn’t invent Instagram because it seems like everyone is using it as though it’s some sort of membership to the club.
-Follow fashion writers, bloggers, influencers, fashion PR agencies, labels and every fashion week around the world will have their own account.
+Follow fashion writers, bloggers, influencers, fashion PR agencies, labels— and every fashion week around the world has their own account.
 Whether its Twitter, Facebook, Pinterest, Youtube or Instagram, there are so many ways you can instantly connect with people working in the industry.
 Comment on their pictures, reply to their tweets and try to forge a relationship (note: not stalking!)

 These platforms simply didn’t exist when I started, so it was a case of emailing people for introductions and showing up to events to meet people in person.
-In 2017 you can do all of that from your keyboard so take advantage.
+In 2017 you can do all of that from your keyboard, so take advantage.
 Thank you internet.